chenstarx/GoDB.js/README.md

   .then(luke => user.add(luke)) // ERROR, since the name should be unique
 ```

-When schema is defined, you can use the indexes as search criteria in the
+When schema is defined, you can use the defined indexes as search criteria in the
 `Table.get()` method.

 It is faster than `Table.find()`, especially when the table has huge amounts of data